foxconn-pc/fii_linux/README.md

 # Foxconn Linux application
-This is a Foxconn linux application for dell wwan DW5932e devices.<br>
+This is a Foxconn linux application for dell wwan DW5932e and DW5934e devices.<br>
   **FoxFlss:** Tool to unlock Fcc and write RF_Files dynamically(It is not open source).<br>

 # License